fethidogan/Guess-the-word/README.md

 # Guess-the-word
 Guess the word python project

 ** Please check the text files before play **

 Written in python

+Features

 - chooses random word from a file
 - generates number of underscores same size with the word
 - it accepts characters and multiple characters